 Professor Michayluk obtained his Ph.D. at Louisiana State University for his work on intraday price formation and equity bid-ask spread components.
-He has taught in 5 countries and also holds a CA and CPA designation.
-He is the Director of the Financial Research Network and he cofounded the International Journal of Managerial Finance.
+He has taught in 5 countries, holds a CA and CPA designation and is a graduate of the Australian Institute of Company Directors (GAICD).
+He cofounded the International Journal of Managerial Finance.
 He has consulted for a number of companies including banks, small businesses and securities exchanges and been a director and advisor for several startup businesses.
 He has been in the Finance Department since 2005 and has been Head since February 2017.

 David holds a Chartered Accountant (CA) and a Certified Public Accountant (CPA) designation and is a graduate of the Australian Institute of Company Directors (GAICD).

 David works in a diverse range of complementary research areas all with the overarching theme of understanding how people make decisions in financial markets, personal finance, corporate finance and market microstructure.
 His latest work includes improving how financial literacy is measured and taught, understanding when people make savings decisions and how financial advice is perceived and valued.